KennethJAllen/turn-sequence/README.md

 | Singapore                       | 51.0%                               | 156             | 15.3                                           |
 | Total                           | 52.6%                               | 33981           | 19.1                                           |

-Note that a percentage above 50% means you are more likely tu alternate turning directions compared to taking consecutive same-direction turns.
+Note that a percentage above 50% means you are more likely to alternate turning directions compared to taking consecutive same-direction turns.

 ### Visualization

 To ensure we only calculate routes between points on roads, and not bodies of water for example, each grid point is snapped to the road using the Google Roads API.
 Points that are snapped to a road are shown as green.
 Points that were not able to snap to a road are in red.
-More plots are availible in the `plots/` directory.
+More plots are available in the `plots/` directory.

 ![Boston MA](plots/boston_massachusetts_usa.png)